z-katas/arch-katas-dcc/README.md

 <a name="requirement-analysis"></a>
 ## Requirement Analysis
+The following analyses follow the format:
+*Given business requirement*
+  * Initial Thoughts (if any)
+  * NFRs (if any)
+    * NFR 1
+    * NFR 2

 1. *The Platform must establish a way to incentivize engagement such as sharing of resources, collaboration, networking, facilitating introductions, and partnerships*
    * NPOs or candidates can be rewarded with points for various activities they perform using the system.
 Google places is a good example which rewards with points on posting reviews, images, etc. on places.
 And an individual is entitled to certain benefits upon accumulating certain no. of points.
+The platform could also use something similar to reward points for the NPOs and candidates.
+   * NFRs
-   * The platform must be **configurable** to introduce or update new incentive rules to reward engagement.
+     * **Configurability** - The platform must be configurable to introduce or update new incentive rules to reward engagement.
 2. *The Platform must categorize/tag nonprofit support services to match candidate needs identified in the onboarding assessment to include but not limited to Resume Writing Services, Interview Prep, Free Business Attire, Apprenticeship Program Registration, Training Program Registration, College & University Registration, Free Grocery & Meal Services, Discounted Rent & Housing Services, Daycare/Child Care Services, Mentorship/Career Advocate Services*
-   * **Tagging** and **indexing** of resources based on services for faster searches.
+   * Allow tagging and indexing of categories on NPO support services and candidate profile **Tagging** and **indexing** of resources based on services for faster searches.
 3. *End-Use Ease of Use is a hard requirement*
    * The underrepresented demographics may not be tech-savvy.
 So, **Usability** of the platform and the app becomes important.
 4. *Tracking candidate progress is a hard requirement.*